organization-of-doge/DogeverseMiiverse3DS/README.md

-# Miiverse patches for Aquamarine on 3DS
+# Miiverse patches for Dogeverse on 3DS

 To compile, you need armips, make, and flips.